 Master in Global Health Programme description

-CIH's Master in Global Health aims to define global health broadly as an area for study, research, and practice that places a priority on improving health and achieving health equity for all people worldwide.
+CIH's Master in Global Health defines global health broadly as an area of study, research, and practice that places a priority on improving health and achieving health equity for all people worldwide.
 Learn more about the course, schedules and reading lists.

 Please see the links at the bottom of the webpage for more info about student life.

 An overview of all examination dates and locations is published at the beginning of each semester.

 There are a lot of useful things you should know both before, during and after you have taken your exams, please check here.

 Previous exam questions/papers are uploaded on Mitt UiB.
 You will find them here.
 If you are interested in looking at exam questions/papers prior to 2017, please check the folder MAMD-INTH_Masterprogram i internasjonal helse.

 If you plan for a leave of absence from your studies, you must apply to UiB.
 Your personal or documented leave of absence leave will then be registered in your individual education plan.
 Please read more here and find the application form.

 Mitt UiB is UiB's learning management system.
 Find the user guide here.

 You can copy and print using your student card at all of the University locations, read more about UiB's printing services.

 If you have completed courses at another university in Norway or abroad, you can apply to have these courses recognized as a part of your study programme at The Faculty of Medicine.
 Read more here.